-We will despatch all orders either the same day if ordered before 12pm, generally this takes 1-2 working days via Royal Mail or Parcel Force.
+We will despatch all orders from 10th August 2010,using Royal Mail, DPD or Parcel Force.
 Orders made on Saturday / Sunday or Bank Holidays will be despatched the next working day.

 In the unlikely event that the items are out of stock or availability is not marked correctly online, we will advise you of a delivery time at the very earliest opportunity.

 All items are despatched from JOYO Audio UK in Manchester England, these charges are selected at checkout for delivery.

 We do offer Free postage for all orders over £50